 Highly detailed map of the region bounded by Sioux City Iowa on the Missouri and following the Missouri and Yellowstone Rivers to Central Montana.
 Shows a number of Indian Tribes with populations, rivers, moutains, etc. The dtail along the Missouri and Yellowstone Rivers are the best of the time.
 Many annotations throughout.
 This is without question, the first modern map of the region.
 A remarkable map in comparison in terms of scale, at a time when no other map maker was publishing maps of this region.
+A flawless example.
 From Vandermaelen's remarkable 6 volume atlas, which if combined as globe gores forms an immense globe.
 Vandermaelen accomplished the first atlas mapping of the world on a uniform scale.
 His treatment of the Western US is a landmark in the history the cartography of the Transmississippi West, undertaking to map in 20 sheets a region which American publishers were virtually ignoring.

 Philippe Marie Vandermaelen (1795-1869) was a Belgian cartographer and geographer known for his pioneering use of technology and his leadership in establishing the important Establissement geographique de Bruxelles.
 Born in Brussels, Philippe was obsessed with maps from a young age.
 He taught himself mathematics, astronomy, and mapmaking and plotted the battles of the Napoleonic wars avidly.
 He took over his father’s soapmaking business briefly in 1816, but then turned it over to his brother in favor of cartography.